Betterment/journaled/README.md

 #### `Journaled.job_priority` (default: 20)

-  This can be used to configure what `priority` the Delayed Jobs are enqueued with.
-This will be applied to all the Journaled::Devivery jobs that are created by this application.
+  This can be used to configure what `priority` the ActiveJobs are enqueued with.
+This will be applied to all the Journaled::DeliveryJobs that are created by this application.
   Ex: `Journaled.job_priority = 14`

 #### `Journaled.http_idle_timeout` (default: 1 second)